OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Dreaming/writeup.md

 </div>

 ## 1. What is the Lucien Flag?
-Using `nmap` we scan the machine for
+Using `nmap` we scan the machine for open por